Aalekh-Sajonia/Secrets_App/README.md

-This is a Secrets app.
+This is a Secret Confession web app.